xgcm/xgcm/doc/ufunc_examples.rst

 The gradient is almost like the opposite of divergence in the sense that it accepts one scalar and returns multiple vectors.

-Let's first define a tracer field ``T``, which we imagine will start off localised in the center of the domain.
+Let's first define a tracer field ``T``, which we imagine will start off localised near the center of the domain.

 .. ipython:: python